Pricing & Transparency

 Pattern 5: Auto-Renewal With Hard-to-Find Cancellation

 Some programs auto-renew unless you cancel via a phone call during business hours, often routed to a retention specialist whose job is to keep you on.
 Look for one-click cancellation in the patient portal — or, better, look for a program where there’s no recurring subscription to cancel in the first place.
-Coverage from industry reporting on compounded GLP-1 pricing dynamics and first-person patient threads on Reddit document a steady trickle of these experiences.
+Coverage from industry reporting on compounded GLP-1 pricing dynamics documents a steady trickle of these experiences.
+For a step-by-step pre-purchase checklist, see the 7-question no-contracts checklist for evaluating any compounded GLP-1 program before you pay.

 What “All-Inclusive” Should Actually Mean